UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 Let's start with using Python again by opening your Conda environment and then opening Spyder (for detailed instructions please look back at the first practical).
-We start by loading some of the stand libraries in this course.
+We start by loading some of the standard libraries in this course.
 We use:

 -   Pandas (data management and data handling)